Sales Negotiation Methods That Can Close the Deal

 Conceding according to plan is about leveraging a give-and-take mentality that values collaboration over competition.
 But don’t fall into the trap of asking for too much too soon or not asking for enough during the initial negotiation stages.

-Every customer has a “range of reason.”
-That is to say; a point exists at which the customer sees no possibility of closing on the deal.
+Every customer has a “range of reasons.”
+That is to say, a point exists at which the customer sees no possibility of closing on the deal.

 Every customer has a “range of reason.”